abhiyerra/github.el/README.md

 # Help

- - M-x github-issues-new - Create a new github issue.
+ - M-x github-issues-new - Create a new issue for a repository.
+ - M-x github-issues-list - List issues for a repository.